leoliu/ggtags/README.rst

    To force finding a definition tag, call it with a prefix (``C-u``).

+ggtags-find-tag-mouse

+   Like ``ggtags-find-tag-dwim`` but suitable for binding to mouse events.

+ggtags-find-definition

+   Find definition tags.
+With ``C-u`` ask for the tag name with completion.

 ggtags-find-reference

-   Find references to a tag.
+   Find reference tags.
 With ``C-u`` ask for the tag name with completion.

 ggtags-find-other-symbol

-   Find a tag that has no definition.
+   Find tags that have no definitions.
 With ``C-u`` ask for the tag name with completion.

 ggtags-find-tag-regexp